 Carl needs assistance to perform daily activities

-- Often sits in a wheelchair and has some trunk stability
+- Is able to partially weight bear on at least one leg.
+Often sits in a wheelchair and has some trunk stability

 - Dependent on caregiver in most situations

-- His orange jersey shows that he represents medium risk of static and dynamic overload to caregivers when not using proper equipment
+- The yellow of his jersey indicates a risk of dynamic and static overload to the caregiver when not using proper equipment

 - Stimulation of functional mobility for Carl is very important